Py-mon/Py-mon/README.md

 &ensp;&ensp; I continued watching some videos, one being [Tech with Tim](https://www.youtube.com/watch?v=BDi3SD7E6).
 I never actually downloaded Python at this point, since I only knew a little.
 The video taught me about `input()`, but also made me think I couldn’t name it whatever I wanted.
 I thought I had to keep it as `ans = input()`.
 It took me a while until I figured out that I could name it anything.

 &ensp;&ensp; Eventually, I went to my cousin’s house.
 His older brother showed us the Pokémon game he created in Python.
 He explained a little about OOP and classes, but I didn’t get any of it.
 It would take many days and 20+ videos before I fully understood classes.
-From that day, my goal was to create my own Pokémon game.
-I emailed my older cousin about loops, I watched a bunch of more YouTube videos and started to create something I would later call [Pybattle](github.com/Py-mon/Pybattle).
+From that day on, my goal was to create my own Pokémon game.
+I emailed my older cousin about loops, watched a bunch of more YouTube videos, and started to create something I would later call [Pybattle](github.com/Py-mon/Pybattle).
 Now, I am working on a bunch more projects (see below).

 Thank you for reading!
 Let me know if you have any questions, advice, or if one of my projects helped you with something 🙂
 </details>